Religion in the Bahamas

 Religion in the Bahamas is dominated by various Christian denominations and reflects the country's diversity.

 There is no state religion in the Bahamas, and there is generally free practice of religious beliefs; since the English colonization, most Bahamians adhere to diverse Protestant denominations with Baptist churches/Evangelicals, Pentecostalism, Adventism and Methodism being at the forefront.

 Demographics

 According to the last census in 2010, over 80% of the population identified as Christian; major Protestant denominations included Baptists (35%), Anglicans (14%), Pentecostals (9%), Seventh-day Adventists (4%), and Methodists (4%), while 12% were Catholic.

-Other religious groups included, Greek Orthodox, Jewish, Baháʼí, Jehovah's Witness, Muslim, Rastafarian and Obeah (a form of African shamanism).
+Other religious groups included Greek Orthodox, Jewish, Baháʼí, Jehovah's Witness, Muslim, Rastafarian and Obeah (a form of African shamanism).
 In the past, members of the small resident Guyanese and Indian populations practiced Hinduism and other South Asian religions.

-In 2010, 90% of the population of the Bahamas professesed a religion, and anecdotal evidence suggests that most attend services regularly.
+In 2010, 90% of the population of the Bahamas professed a religion, and anecdotal evidence suggests that most attend services regularly.

-In the past, although many unaffiliated Protestant congregations are almost exclusively black, most mainstream churches are integrated racially.
+In the past, although many unaffiliated Protestant congregations were almost exclusively black, most mainstream churches are integrated racially.